Every Friday, 12:15 PM, MSB 2.006 (and occasionally 1.006) and Webex

 Presentations should cover one or more aspects of the speaker’s research.
 To leave time for questions and discussion, presentations should be timed to last no more than 45 min.
 Workshop presentations can serve as Advisory Committee progress report presentations or thesis defense presentations—just make sure arrangements are made for committee members to attend!

-Assigned speakers should give Juan Hernandez, Senior Support Assistant, the title of the talk a week in advance for preparation of the announcement sheet.
+Assigned speakers should give Nirvana Scott, Senior Support Assistant, the title of the talk a week in advance for preparation of the announcement sheet.

 For graduate student talks, three reviewers (two other students and a faculty moderator) are assigned to confer briefly with the speaker after the seminar.
 These discussion sessions are intended as constructive feedback on areas where the presentation was effective and on areas where changes might improve future presentations.
 Reviewers thus are encouraged to stay awake and take notes during the presentation!
 Reviewer worksheets are collected by the faculty moderator after the discussion session, but are not used for grading of student presentations.